sharadkap/selphi/README.md

 The selenium exceptions don't give a huge amount of information as to what went wrong, the screenshot should aid a manual investigation.

 ##Note
+Be sure not to have the `module_results.csv` file open during the testing, as if the file is locked, no results can be recorded.

 When any module-related tests are running, refrain from moving the mouse pointer around in the active window.

 The Drag+Drop actions use mouse position, and moving the mouse around will interfere with that, likely breaking execution.